 Another very easy-to-pull-off travel-themed costume is the flight attendant.
 If your dream job is to fly around the world then this might be the perfect costume for you.
 All you need is a pencil skirt, white blouse and nice shoes and a scarf that matches your skirt.
 Bring along a little rolling suitcase, make sure your hair and makeup is impeccable and voila!
 For bonus giggles hand out little bottles of alcohol or packets of peanuts during the night!

 Bonus: make it a couple’s costume by adding a pilot.
 And why not bust some gender stereotypes while you’re at it by having a male flight attendant and a female pilot?
-A male flight attendant just needs some nice slacks and a shirt (plus the suitcase and snacks) while a few pilot pieces can work on a man or a woman; the link below is for the glasses and stick-on epaulets and wings only.
+A male flight attendant just needs some nice slacks and a shirt (plus the suitcase and snacks) while a few pilot pieces can work on a man or a woman.

 Another fun and super easy (and budget-friendly) travel-themed costume is to go as the most tacky stereotypical tourists you can!
 I’m talking socks and sandles, khaki shorts, bumbags (I think you call them ‘fannypacks’ in America?), maps and cheesy t-shirts with bucket hats, camera bags and cameras firmly attached.
 You could also swap the “I heart NY” for a glaringly bright Hawaiian shirt and add a plastic lei.
 Most of these items would be very easy to source from second-hand stores, it’s the effect you get from adding them altogether in the worst possible way that makes the outfit!